Providence Hidden History Walking Tour

 Tour Highlights

-- • Discover Providence's hidden history
+- • Discover unsung local heroes

-- • Learn about social justice movements
+- • Learn about Edward Bannister's legacy

 You'll be redirected to the tour operator's website to complete your booking.